Oraichain DAO

 Setting up Oraichain dev environment

-This tutorial will help you setup development environment for enabling you to write your first smart contract on Oraichain , which is a blockchain bridging the gap between Artificial intelligence and blockchain thus offering a world of limitless possibilities . if you wanna deep dive into the intricacies of oraichain , I encourage you to read their whitepaper .
+This tutorial will help you setup development environment for enabling you to write your first smart contract on Oraichain , which is a blockchain bridging the gap between Artificial intelligence and blockchain thus offering a world of limitless possibilities . if you wanna deep dive into the intricacies of oraichain , I encourage you to .
 So let’s begin.

 Install Rust 🦀